William Owen (painter)

-William Owen (baptised 3 November 1769 – buried 19 March 1825) was an English portrait painter known for his portraits of society figures such as William Pitt the Younger and George, Prince of Wales (later King George IV).
+William Owen (1769–1825) was an English painter who specialised in portrait painting and was known for his portraits of prominent British figures such as William Pitt the Younger and George, Prince of Wales.

 Early life

 William Owen was born at 13 Broad Street, Ludlow, Shropshire in 1769 and was baptised on 3 November in Ludlow Parish Church.
 Owen's father, Jeremiah Owen, had trained for the church but instead chose to follow in his father's profession and took over the family barber shop which he later expanded into a stationery and bookshop.
 Owen found his talent at a young age, and would frequently be found sketching the scenery of his surrounding area, his first identifiable work being a drawing of Ludlow Castle, which is thought to have been given to Margaret Maskelyne, Lady Clive (1735–1817).

 Career

 In 1786 Owen moved to London, where he was apprenticed to the coach painter Charles Catton (1728–1798).
 This position was most likely arranged by his uncle, who was butler to the scholar and art theorist Richard Payne Knight, who lived near Ludlow.
-It appears that Owen was drawn to figure painting from the outset, and after copying a portrait by Sir Joshua Reynolds of the much admired actress Mary Robinson (better known as 'Perdita'), he was sent on the recommendation of Reynolds to the Royal Academy Schools in 1791.
+It appears that Owen was drawn to figure painting from the outset, and whilst still an apprentice, copied a portrait by Sir Joshua Reynolds of the much admired actress Mary Robinson (better known as 'Perdita'). it has been traditionally thought that this work is the painting currently on show at Petworth House.
+However there is no accurate record of the buyer in the 1825 sale and doubt has been cast on the sitter's identity of the portrait by Owen held at Petworth House.
+Examination of the painting shows that it bares no resemblance to any known portrait of the actress Mary Robinson by Reynolds.
+Another possible reason to doubt the identity of the Petworth House sitter is the woman's costume.
+Reynold's principle portraits of Mary are finished no later than 1784.
+The woman in the Petworth House wears an empire line dress.
+This fashion didn't reach Britain until the late 1790s well after the time of the Reynolds paintings.
+Despite the doubt surrounding the whereabouts of Owen's 1791 painting of Mary Robinson it was a turning point in Own's career.
+Reynolds was so impressed by the copy of his own painting that he backed Owen's admission to the Royal Academy Schools in 1791.